 The information in this article supplements our Uniforms, vehicle and travel entitlements content.
 You can use the industry filter on the page to find out more about these entitlements in your award.

-The standard travelling time allowance is paid as a percentage of the minimum hourly rate for an employee’s classification.
+The standard part of travelling time allowance is a percentage of the minimum hourly rate for an employee’s classification.

 The percentage depends on the work the employee is doing: